-- Focus groups will take place and be recorded in Zoom and your personal data will be processed by Zoom.
+- You will be given the option to have your interview conducted by telephone, or via the online platform Zoom. - All interviews taking place via Zoom will take place in accordance with University policy, including the use of password protected meetings. - All audio-recordings of telephone interviews will be recorded on a password protected and encrypted audio recorder. - Interviews taking place via Zoom will be recorded in Zoom and your personal data will be processed by Zoom.
 This may mean that your personal data is transferred to a country outside of the European Economic Area, some of which have not yet been determined by the European Commission to have an adequate level of data protection.
 Appropriate legal mechanisms to ensure these transfers are compliant with the UK General Data Protection Regulation are in place.
 The recordings will be removed from the above third party platform and stored on University of Manchester managed file storage as soon as possible following the completion of data collection.
-See Further privacy information: https://zoom.us/privacy - Audio-recordings of consent will be made and stored separately to audio recordings of focus groups. - All audio-recordings will be downloaded onto secure University of Manchester research drives immediately following the focus group, and deleted. - All focus groups will be transcribed by a University of Manchester approved supplier, 1st class Secretarial Services. - All audio-recordings of focus groups will be deleted once transcribed and checked to preserve confidentiality. - All transcriptions will be pseudonymised (all personal names and identifying information will be removed and your contribution will be given a unique ID code, which is linked to your personal data if needed).
+See Further privacy information: https://zoom.us/privacy - Audio-recordings of consent will be made and stored separately to audio recordings of interviews. - All audio-recordings will be downloaded onto secure University of Manchester research drives immediately following the interview, and deleted. - All interviews will be transcribed by a University of Manchester approved supplier, 1st class Secretarial Services. - All audio-recordings of interviews will be deleted once transcribed to preserve confidentiality. - All transcriptions will be pseudonymised (all personal names and identifying information will be removed and your interview will be given a unique ID code, which is linked to your personal data if needed).
 Any information relating to locations / healthcare facilities / other potential identifiers will be removed.
-Only the research team will have access to the key that links your contact data and ID code. - All data will be held on secure research drives at the University of Manchester - The research team at The University of Manchester will keep your information private and only accessible to the research team. - In refining the research findings, we may share anonymous quotes or summaries of what you have said with our formally appointed patient and public involvement and engagement group; this would only be done linked to an ID number. - In writing up reports and scientific papers we may use anonymous quotes or summaries of what you have said to demonstrate a research finding; this would only be done linked to an ID number. - The audio-recorded consent, written contact details and transcripts of focus groups will be retained for 5 years
+Only the research team will have access to the key that links your contact data and ID code. - All data will be held on secure research drives at the University of Manchester - The research team at The University of Manchester will keep your information private and only accessible to the research team.

-Please also note that individuals from The University of Manchester or regulatory authorities may need to look at the data collected for this study to make sure the project is being carried out as planned.
+- In refining the research findings, we may share anonymous quotes or summaries of what you have said with our formally appointed patient and public involvement and engagement group; this would only be done linked to an ID number. - In writing up reports and scientific papers we may use anonymous quotes or summaries of what you have said to demonstrate a research finding; this would only be done linked to an ID number. - The audio-recorded consent, written contact details and transcripts of interviews will be retained for 5 years - Please also note that individuals from The University of Manchester or regulatory authorities may need to look at the data collected for this study to make sure the project is being carried out as planned.
 This may involve looking at identifiable data.
 All individuals involved in auditing and monitoring the study will have a strict duty of confidentiality to you as a research participant.